eousphoros/mod-spdy/README.md

 [![Build Status](https://travis-ci.org/eousphoros/mod-spdy.svg?branch=master)](https://travis-ci.org/eousphoros/mod-spdy)

-OpenSSL 1.0.1(h) and Apache 2.4.10 port for mod-ssl with npn support and mod-spdy.
+OpenSSL 1.0.1(j) and Apache 2.4.10 port for mod-ssl with npn support, TLS_FALLBACK_SCSV and mod-spdy.
 If you are looking for 2.4.7 (The version that is currently shipping with Ubuntu LTS, use the 2.4.7 branch)

 Status: Functional.
 Cleanup pending.

-apache2-2.4.10 + mod-ssl(npn,1.0.1h) + mod-spdy
+apache2-2.4.10 + mod-ssl(npn,1.0.1j) + mod-spdy

 Quick Start